1-icenine/Portfolio/SQL/Murder Mystery/README.md

     AND name LIKE 'Annabel%'
   )
 ```

-## Query 4: Determine when Annabel checked in and out from the gym
+**Findings**: Witnesses saw the killer leave the gym at a specific time with a specific license plate.

+### Step 3: Determine Annabel's Gym Check-in and Check-out Time
 ```SQL
 SELECT * FROM get_fit_now_check_in
 WHERE check_in_date = 20180109
 AND check_out_time >= 1530
 ORDER BY check_in_time DESC
 ```
-> Annabel checked in at 15:30.
-There were 2 potential suspects matching.
+**Findings**: Annabel checked in at 15:30.
+There were two other matching suspects.

-## Query 5: Find the names of the 2 suspects
+### Step 4: Identify the Names of the Two Suspects
 ```SQL
 SELECT B.name, B.person_id FROM get_fit_now_check_in AS A
 JOIN get_fit_now_member AS B